 The Town is committed to reducing the energy consumption associated with its operations.
 This is demonstrated by the implementation of several building system upgrades at its facilities and a street light energy efficiency program.
-Examples of building system upgrades include the replacement of inefficient lighting fixtures/lamps with more efficient alternatives (e.g., LEDs and low wattage fluorescents) at Town Hall, Millicent Library and the Police Station, as well as upgrades to windows and air conditioning units at Millicent Library.
+Examples of building system upgrades include the conversion of the boiler at Town Hall from oil to natural gas, the replacement of inefficient lighting fixtures/lamps with more efficient alternatives (e.g., LEDs and low wattage fluorescents) at Town Hall, Millicent Library and the Police Station, upgrades to the window air conditioning units at Town Hall and Millicent Library, and the installation of energy-efficient window replacements at Millicent Library.